zaccharieramzi/fastmri-reproducible-benchmark/README.md

 - [KIKI net](https://www.ncbi.nlm.nih.gov/pubmed/29624729)
 - [Learned Primal Dual](https://arxiv.org/abs/1707.06474), adapted to MRI reconstruction
 - [XPDNet](https://arxiv.org/abs/2010.07290), a modular unrolled reconstruction algorithm, in which you can plug your best denoiser.
+- NCPDNet, an unrolled reconstruction algorithm for non-cartesian acquisitions, with density-compensation.

 All the neural networks are implemented in TensorFlow with the Keras API.
 The older ones (don't judge this was the beginning of my thesis) are coded using the functional API.